tomsaleeba/loopback-api-versioning-mime/README.md

 > A helper for Loopback that enables API versioning via the HTTP x-version header

+## Demo

+See the `demo/` directory for a working demo of this helper in action.
+There is a [README](./demo/README.md) with more details.

 ## How to use this hook

  1. install the hook into your project